Grand Duchess Catherine Mikhailovna of Russia: Early life

 Catherine was born on 28 August 1827 in Saint Petersburg, Russian Empire, almost certainly in the recently completed Mikhailovsky Palace that was the primary residence of her parents.
-She was a younger sister of Grand Duchess Maria Mikhailovna of Russia and Grand Duchess Elizabeth Mikhailovna of Russia, as well as an older sister of Grand Duchess Alexandra Mikhailovna of Russia and Grand Duchess Anna Mikhailovna of Russia.
+She was the younger sister of Grand Duchess Maria Mikhailovna of Russia and Grand Duchess Elizabeth Mikhailovna of Russia, as well as the older sister of Grand Duchess Alexandra Mikhailovna of Russia and Grand Duchess Anna Mikhailovna of Russia.

-Her mother took a great interest in her daughters and was very involved in their childhoods, raising them relatively strictly and personally selecting their teachers in subjects such as foreign languages, singing, and drawing.
-Unfortunately, Anna and Alexandra died in childhood while Elizabeth and Maria died only a year apart in 1845 and 1846 respectively.
+Her mother took a great interest in her daughters and was very involved in their childhood, raising them relatively strictly and personally selecting their teachers in subjects such as foreign languages, singing, and drawing.
+Anna and Alexandra died in childhood while Elizabeth and Maria died only a year apart in 1845 and 1846, respectively.
 This meant that for much of her life, her mother had only Catherine on whom to focus her attention.

 Also in 1846, Catherine became 'Chief' of the Sergievsky Dragoon Regiment which would later receive her name, but the regiment disbanded in 1851.
 She received another regiment in 1856 which became known as "Her Imperial Majesty's Dragoon Regiment, Grand Duchess Ekaterina Mikhailovna."

-In 1849, Catherine's father died suddenly at the age of fifty-one whilst in Warsaw, which spurred her mother to begin the charitable work that would be the legacy of both herself and Catherine.
+In 1849, Catherine's father died suddenly at the age of 51 while in Warsaw, which spurred her mother to begin the charitable work that would be the legacy of both herself and Catherine.